Skip to main content

 • You have a table with 60 records and set the pre-fetch count to 50.

-• Upon obtaining the iterator, the first 50 records are fetched from the database and stored in memory.
+• Upon obtaining the iterator, the first 50 records are fetched and stored in the buffer.

-• After the 60th record, the database cursor is closed, and any remaining records are fetched directly from memory.
+• After the 60th record, the database cursor is automatically closed as there are no more records to fetch.

-This ensures efficient memory usage while still providing the performance benefits of pre-fetching.
+This ensures efficient memory usage while still providing performance benefits.